ysyk2021/improving-your-self-care-with-ai-techniques-and-strategies-for-optimal-health-and-well-being/src/chapter-2-2.md

-Understanding AI and Its Impact on Self-Care - Common Applications of AI in Self-Care, Including Fitness Tracking and Nutrition Management
+Common Applications of AI in Self-Care, Including Fitness Tracking and Nutrition Management
 =====================================================================================================================================================

 Artificial intelligence (AI) technology is increasingly being used to enhance self-care.
 In this chapter, we will explore some common applications of AI in self-care, including fitness tracking and nutrition management.